 Predominantly feed on large mammals such as deer, but will hunt smaller animals such as rabbits, wild boar, squirrels and birds.

 We have recently welcomed two young Lynx named Flossie and Torridon here at the park.
-They are currently housed separate to our original Lynx sisters, Cara and Shria.
-These two girls can regularly be seen sunbathing on their platforms on sunny days.
+These two siblings can regularly be seen sunbathing on their platforms on sunny days.

 Did you know?